doungnapat27/ShareWrap/README.md

   - Type and enter command `npm start`
   ### Backend part
   - If you ahve IntelliJ, please open it in the IntelliJ
+  - Create your database in MySql, please name it `sharewrap`
+  - Go to the Server tab in MySql workbench -> Users and Privillages, then add the account as specified in file `application.properties`
+  - Don't forget to select the schema as `sharewrap` and set the set the privillages.
   - Run file `SharewrapBackendApplication.java`
 ---